This article provides the steps to export your data into a readable format like CSV, Excel, or JSON.

 From the web app

-To use this feature, you'll need to be running version 6.2123 or above of the Dashlane extension.
+To use this feature, you must be running version 6.2123 or above of the Dashlane extension.

 This feature is compatible with the following browsers: